jwhittaker/chzbot/notes/rpi_setup.md

 ### Keyboard Layout Change

-US 105 key.
-Some of the symbols you input will be wrong (pipe `|` for instance) until you change the keyboard. `ssh` can send the keyboard layout for its connected terminal so you may not notice.
+I use US 105 key.
+Some of the symbols you input will be wrong (pipe `|` for instance) until you change the keyboard. `ssh` can send the keyboard layout for its connected terminal so you may not notice this behavior.
+It is still good to have the correct options set.

 ```
 KYBD="/etc/default/keyboard"